databrickslabs/mosaic/docs/source/api/raster-functions.rst

     Clips :code:`tile` with :code:`geometry`, provided in a supported encoding (WKB, WKT or GeoJSON).

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
-    :param geometry: A column containing the geometry to clip the tile to.
+    :param geometry: A column containing the geometry to clip the raster to.
     :type geometry: Column (GeometryType)
     :param cutline_all_touched: A column to specify pixels boundary behavior.
     :type cutline_all_touched: Column (BooleanType)